ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

     * The `ScriptingV2_Workspace.js` now remembers and restores the user's last active step, improving workflow continuity.
 * **Seamless Integration:** The mapped dialogue (and any user-resolved ambiguities) is automatically populated into the blueprint, and the UI transitions smoothly through the different review stages (ambiguity, refinement, shot-by-shot).
 The overall flow aligns with the goal of leveraging AI for heavy lifting while retaining granular user control.
 * **Final Assembly Script Generation:**
     * The `generateScriptFromBlueprintAI.js` utility has been updated to generate two distinct script outputs: a `full_video_script_text` (the complete narrative for the entire video) and a `recording_voiceover_script_text` (containing only the content that needs to be recorded post-facto, such as hooks, transitions, and conclusions).
+The `recording_voiceover_script_text` is now correctly formatted with paragraph breaks.
-    * `Step5_FinalAssembly.js` now displays both these scripts prominently, providing a "Copy for Recording" button for the `recording_voiceover_script_text`.
+    * `Step5_FinalAssembly.js` now displays only the `recording_voiceover_script_text` prominently, providing a "Copy for Recording" button.
+The "Full Video Script" display has been removed as per user request.
+    * **UPDATED:** `Step5_FinalAssembly.js` now allows the user to regenerate the final script multiple times.
+The "Generate Final Script" button changes to "Regenerate Script" once the script has been initially assembled, providing flexibility for iterative refinement during testing.